llucasreis/RNA-2018.2/practical-project-5/README.md

 # Practical Projet 5

-This PP is begin submited to "Combatendo o câncer de Mama" competition in kaggle.
+This PP is being submited to "Combatendo o câncer de Mama" competition in kaggle.